Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Offline RL in RMDPs: Generic Algorithm Framework and Unified Theory

-\paragraph{Suboptimality analysis.} Now we establish a unified suboptimality bound for the $\texttt{P}^2\texttt{MPO}$ algorithm framework.
+Now we establish a suboptimality upper bound for the $\texttt{P}^2\texttt{MPO}$ algorithm framework, given that Conditions~\ref{cond: accuracy} and \ref{cond: model estimation} hold.
+To make sample-efficient offline RL possible, it is crucial to make certain \emph{coverage} assumptions on the offline dataset \citep{chen2019information, jin2021pessimism}.
+Such assumptions generally require the offline data to cover the trajectories induced by certain polic\emph{ies}.
 Thanks to the double pessimism principle of $\texttt{P}^2\texttt{MPO}$, we can prove a suboptimality bound while only making a \emph{robust partial coverage assumption} on the dataset.